Tenkph/EK4-Cybersecurity-Barcamp-CTF-Quest-readme.md/Quest/quest_writeup.md

 # Injection

-There was an input to input a command, So intercepted the request and sent it to repeater and tested for command injection.
+There was a user  input to input a command, So intercepted the request and sent it to repeater and tested for command injection.

 ![ injection ](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/ls.png)